aljazerzen/lutra/website/content/docs/language/reference.md

 Return type of the function is optional if it can be inferred from the function body.

-## Declarations
+## Definitions

-Lutra source files are a sequences of declarations of variables, types and modules.
+Lutra source files are a sequences of definitions of functions, types, constants and modules.

-Variable declarations use keyword `let`, followed by the name, the type and the expression of the assigned value.
+Function definitions use keyword `func`, followed by the parameters, return type and the body.

 ```
-let my_variable: int64 = 5
+func my_function(param_a: int64): int64 -> 5
 ```

-Type may be omitted it can be inferred from the value expression.
+Return type can be omitted it can be inferred from the body expression.

-Type declarations are use keyword `type` followed by the name and the type.
+Types are defined using keyword `type` followed by the name and the type.

 ```
-let my_type = int64
+type my_type: int64
 ```

-Module declarations use keyword `module`.
-Modules are a namespace for other declarations.
+Module definition use keyword `module`.
+Modules are a namespace for other definitions.

 ```
 module my_module {
-  let my_variable = 3
+  func my_func() -> 3
 }
 ```